snehallokesh/Sentiment-Analysis-using-Light-GBM-on-Mothers-Day-ML-Challenge/README.md

-# Sentiment Analysis using LightGBM on Mothers Day ML Challenge
+# Sentiment Analysis on Mothers Day HackerEarth Challenge using LightGBM

 This project is a part of Machine Learning Hackathon on Hackerearth where we have to classify the sentiment as negative , positive and neutral based on given quotes of text.